May 12, 2020 ~jas

 Fever.
 Cough.
 Difficulty breathing.
 Digestive symptoms such as diarrhea.

 2 –SOCIAL DISTANCING.
 Stay x2 arm’s length apart – all around us.
 Choose a non-physical greeting.
 No touching, hugging, kissing.
 Stay away from those you know are ill.

 3 -WEAR MASKS AND GLOVES when out of your home, until we are told we do not need to do so.

 4 -COUGH OR SNEEZE into crook of your elbow

 5 -LIMIT SHOPPING to grocery and pharmacy.
 Stay home if sick.

 Seniors might take advantage of shopping hours for those ‘at risk.’

 Allow a volunteer to pick up for you.

-6 -CLEAN and DISINFECT frequently touched objects and surfaces
+6 -FREQUENTLY WASH YOU HANDS, CLEAN and DISINFECT all touched objects and surfaces

 7 -LEARN YOUR LOCAL REGULATIONS.